-This simple summer squash sauté is a great way to enjoy fresh summer squash.
+Enjoy a harvest of fresh summer squash with this simple summer squash sauté.
 Feel free to use either yellow summer squash or zucchini in this easy recipe, or make it with a combination of both.
-This is a wonderful and easy side dish to serve with a grilled steak or chicken meal, along with rice, baked potato, or another side vegetable.
+Serve this as a side dish with a grilled steak, a fish fillet, or a chicken dish, along with rice, baked potato, or another vegetable.

 - 1/4 cup vegetable broth (or chicken broth)